Vacuum Static Spaces with Positive Isotropic Curvature: static vacuum spaces with

-Let $(g, f)$ be a non-trivial solution of the vacuum static equation satisfying $\omega =df\wedge i_{\n f}z =0$.
-In this section, we investigate some geometric properties on both tensors $z, T$ and the function $f$.
-First, since $\omega =0$, it is easy to see that \be z(\nabla f, X)=0 \ee for any vector $X$ orthogonal to $\nabla f$ by plugging $(\nabla f, X)$ into $\omega$.
-Thus, we may write
+In this section, we give some geometric structural properties for static vacuum spaces such that the 2-form $\o = df \wedge i_{\n f} z$ is vanishing.
+If $\o =0$, then one can see that \bea z(\nabla f, X)=0 \eea for any vector field $X$ orthogonal to $\n f$, and we may write